Critical infrastructure and cybersecurity

 At the same time, digitalisation creates significant risks as an increased exposure to cyberattacks and cybersecurity incidents potentially jeopardises the security of energy supply and the privacy of consumer data.

 Cybersecurity and challenges related to it are evolving at a rapid pace, which is why the European Commission has taken a series of measures to tackle it.
-Key among these is the establishment of a comprehensive legislative framework.
+Key among these is the establishment of a comprehensive legislative framework that builds on

 - the EU Cybersecurity strategy (JOIN (2013)01 final)